 - Care of antiques, including what and how to clean, and what to leave as is

 - Photography skills

-- A keen eye for the authenticity of products
+- A good eye for the authenticity of products

 Approximate Daily Hours Needed: